 The flex-appeal of working from home has won over many businesses during the Covid-19 crisis.
-Global businesses like Oracle, Apple, Google and Amazon are all restricting travel and encouraging their employees to work remotely.
+Global businesses like Oracle, Apple, Google and Amazon have all been restricting travel and encouraging their employees to work remotely as the pandemic continues.

 If you are one of the many people working from home in the UK, we’re here to show you and your business how to stay safe during these uncertain times.